((A story about inequality, with a smile) (Ashley Walsh, of Ozark, Alabama))

 Looking beyond the cobblestone streets of New Orleans, out into the Mississippi, Captain Ashton Tyler Peron, now ninety-seven years old, perhaps thinking of his old ship, being turn-up for barrel wood, and wondering how old Ashley Walsh was doing, simply looked out upon the river as if he was staring through a glass window, as he hobbled on his painful gout leg, his right leg, along the dock’s edge.
 He had disregarded that year he kept her captive on his ship, only to admit, she was the prettiest Negress he had ever seen, or been with, it was perhaps why he couldn’t feed her to the sharks.

 He was blunt with God, likened to how he was with everyone; it was how he lived, choleric in temperament.
-He bent a little as his gout was hurting him, and he collapsed upon the top soil, next to the cemented walkway—as if he knew he was going to die.
-He died of dysentery, so the autopsy read.
+He bent a little as his gout was hurting him, and he collapsed upon the top soil, next to the cemented walkway—as if he knew he was going to; he died of dysentery, so the autopsy read.

 Calamity with Composure

-(Captain Ashton Tyler Peron; Judge Castro Montes; Ashley Walsh)(Havana, 1928)) Part Six
+(Captain Ashton Tyler Peron; Judge Castro Montes; Ashley Walsh)(Havana, 1928)) Part Seven Part VI of VIII

 Ashley Walsh had lived in the shadows of a long shaking fever.
 It had killed several people from the docks of Havana every year.
 It was a dismal and scented evening.
 She walked the dock area, it was the summer of 1928, ghastly smells of the harbor lingered into her nostrils, dissipated throughout the pier area.
 It somewhat reminded her of those far-off days, when she was kept prisoner on Old Captain Peron’s ship.

 Dressed in light clothing, she went and had dinner in Sir Godfrey’s mansion…as was her custom, she was now seventy-seven years old, and he was in his eighties.
 They had a light meal this day.
-(Godfrey, was at one time, nearly sixty-years ago, at one time the manservant to the Governor of Cuba, and through his dealings somehow acquired a small fortune, and a daughter, by Ashley Walsh, and not by wedlock rather by lust, for Ashley had no marriage view worth considering, but Godfrey nonetheless named her, Ashley Ann Walsh-Godfrey, not ashamed to give her his name, nor take his mother’s name away.
-That was back in 1875, she would have been fifty-three years old now.)
+(Godfrey, was at one time, some fifty-years ago, at one time the manservant to the Governor of Cuba, and through his dealings somehow acquired a small fortune, and a daughter, by Ashley Walsh, and not by wedlock rather by lust, for Ashley had no marriage view worth considering, but Godfrey nonetheless named her, Ashley Ann Walsh-Godfrey, not ashamed to give her his name, nor take his mothers name away.
+That was back in 1875, she would have been fifty-one years old now.)